Corporate R&D bibliography

 Gilfillan, 1935, The Sociology of Invention: an essay in the social causes, ways and effects of technic invention, especially as demonstrated historically in the author’s ‘Inventing the ship’

-Ogburn and Thomas, 1922, Are inventions inevitable?
+William F. Ogburn and Dorothy Thomas, 1922, Are inventions inevitable?
 A note on social evolution, in: Political Science Quarterly

 Leave a Comment